 Almost a year ago our friendship began.
 We were introduced by a mutual friend, who I recall presented me with a convincing argument as to why Liz and I should meet and would no doubt become very good friends.
 Although I can’t remember all of the points given, I do recall the following: Liz and I are both teachers, we both have children of a similar age, we both like fashion and homewares… and the one that sealed it?
 We both love coffee!
+My love for coffee has even led me to thinking about purchasing my very own coffee machine.
+Looking at these coffee machines did little to quench my thirst for one!

 So of course, Liz and I organised to meet up at one of her favourite coffee shops (which happens to be Monolog and is featured in this post).
 I recall Liz looking at me expectantly as I took my first sip of my Monolog latte.
 ‘So…?’ she inquired, ‘What do you think?’
 As a coffee enthusiast (and having recently moved to Jakarta), I was finally savouring the taste of my first really good coffee in quite a while.
 My tastebuds were sighing in relief.
 My thoughts?
 ‘Life is good!’